Rihoj/docker-full-stack/README.md

 ## Setup the environment

-There are two steps to setting up your environment
+There are three steps to setting up your environment

 1. Edit `/etc/hosts` file
     ```sh
     # Add the following line to the file.
     127.0.0.2       rp.io
     ```
     It is important to know what you are doing in this file.
-The rp.io can be changed to your prefered domain.
+The rp.io can be changed to your preferred domain.
 This will be referenced in the `.env` file.

 2. Edit `.env` file

     I have tried to explain everything in the env.
 Please see that file.

+3. Update `./conf/dns/config.json`

+    If you have changed the $ROOT_DOMAIN you will need to update the DNS configuration.
+Hopefully soon this will be configured through the `.env`

 ___